ksheumaker/homeassistant-apsystems_ecur/README.md

 ### How to derive new sensors from excisting sensors
 * Total power for each inverter: Settings > Devices and Services > Helpers (top of the screen) > +Create Helper > +/- Combine the state of several sensors
 * Show the total_energy_yesterday: https://community.home-assistant.io/t/statistic-sensor-reset-clear-at-midnight-for-daily-min-max-temperature/501688/8

-### Finally it's here!
-Although this integration now has more than 680 active installations, I would also like to invite you to try out this variant if you have an ECU-R (or ECU-B?).
-Tell me what you think and which you prefer. https://github.com/HAEdwin/homeassistant-apsystems_ecu_proxy

 ## TODO
 Code cleanup - it probably needs some work